If you show me your product,

 They send a 40-page company presentation when the buyer wanted three numbers and a clear margin story.
 The documents end up at the bottom of the pile.
 Not because the product was wrong.
 Because the preparation was.

+These are not edge cases.
 These are the patterns I saw in hundreds of listing meetings.

 From the other side of the table.